 The bakers I have been able to track down were:

-After this date, until 1984, I have only phone directories as a reference source.
-All I can say is that Crisps had no phone in 1948 or their remaining time in the shop.
+After this 1948, until 1984, I have only phone directories as a reference source.
+All I can say is that either Crisps had no phone in 1948 or their remaining time in the shop, or they moved out.

 In this 1940 photo of Green Lanes, you can just make out the Crisps shopfront on the extreme right of the image.